NBA-Highlights of Sunday's NBA games

 Nets 107, Hawks 92

-Veterans Jeremy Lin and Brook Lopez combined for 42 points to help Brooklyn outlast short-handed Atlanta, which suffered a seventh straight loss.
+Veterans Jeremy Lin and Brook Lopez combined for 42 points to help Brooklyn outlast short-handed and struggling Atlanta, handing it a seventh straight loss.

-Lopez had 23 points and seven rounds and Lin scored 19 points and added eight assists, two steals and four rebounds.
+Lopez had 23 points and seven rounds and Lin scored 19 points, his most since getting a season-high 24 on March 14.
+Lin added eight assists, two steals and four rebounds for the Nets.

 Bulls 109, Bucks 94